aaronparker/aaronparker.github.io/_posts/2006-08-25-scheduling-reboots-for-the-access-gateway.md

 <font face="courier new,courier">mkdir /cag</font>

   1. Mount the filesystem.
-If this is successful you should be able to list the contents of the appliances&#8217; filesystem:
+If this is successful you should be able to list the contents of the appliances' filesystem:

 <font face="courier new,courier">mount /dev/sda1 /cag</font>